 - Begin revisions on rough draft

-- Submit revised thesis to advisor for final grade by the end of fall term (NOTE: the final draft of the thesis must be turned in and graded for the fall term.
-There are no incompletes granted for STSC 498.)
+- Submit revised final draft of thesis to advisor by the end of fall term (NOTE: the final draft of the thesis must be turned in and graded for the fall term.
+No incompletes are granted for STSC 498.)

-- January 31 - Submit corrected and bound copy of thesis to Dr. Greene
+- January 31 - Submit corrected and bound copy of thesis to the Associate Director.

-- Present research and research poster at Senior Symposium in a lightning round and poster session (Attendance Required)
+- Present oral research summary and research poster at Senior Symposium in a lightning round and poster session (Attendance Required)

 - Title Page

 - Bibliography, divided into source type (archival; primary; secondary, etc)

 - Capstone: A Capstone project is a 20-page independent research paper completed in a 400-level course or independent study.
 The Capstone project is more limited in nature – students are expected to be able to complete all research and writing within a single semester, and is often guided on a topic related the subject of the Capstone course.

 - Efficacy Study or Policy Paper: Research projects that study the efficacy of specific policies and/or those written as policy interventions are valuable – but are not appropriate approaches for a STSC thesis.
 These projects are better pursued as independent studies (499).

 Many students seem to think that if they have done well in the major so far, they should do a senior thesis.
 However, a senior thesis is different than taking an advanced class.
 It involves a magnitude, mentorship and advance planning far in excess of anything required by other research projects.
 Most importantly, it requires an investment and commitment in the topic that can sustain the student through months of research, writing, and frustration as well as satisfaction.